 Capital News Service is a wire service based out of the Michigan State University School of Journalism.
 It provides weekly stories to member publications, including daily and weekly papers and online news outlets.
 Capital News Service is part of MSU’s Spartan Newsroom, and it creates opportunities for student journalists to get experience working in a professional setting.

-CNS reporters cover state government — issues and personalities.
-Covering stories of meaning to their member papers, they come in contact with the important newsmakers of the day, from the Supreme Court justices and the governor to members of the Legislature and the people who run the state government departments, to lobbyists and public-interest organizations.
-Then they also talk with “real people” — the individual citizens and businesses in communities to get their reactions to what’s happening in Lansing.
+CNS reporters cover every aspect of state government, with topics ranging from prison reform and education budgeting to environmental issues.
+While writing stories of meaning to their member papers, they come in contact with the important newsmakers of the day.
+Correspondents conduct interviews with everyone from the governor and members of the Legislature to lobbyists and public-interest organizations.
+Then, they also talk with “real people” — the individual citizens and businesses in communities to get their reactions to what’s happening in Lansing.

 In addition to weekly news stories, CNS students write in-depth articles on issues facing state government and their impact on taxpayers.
 Past stories on prison overcrowding, teacher certification, agriculture and budget proposals have gone statewide, and some have been picked up by other wire services.

 Weekly newsmakers sessions serve as exclusive press conferences for CNS reporters.
 In addition, students spend time in the newsroom/classroom getting background on current issues and the workings of state government.
 They are briefed on how the Legislature operates and why it sometimes fails to operate.
 The statehouse reporting experience puts students in a good standing when they enter, or re-enter, the job market.